Tight Convergence Rate Bounds for Optimization Under Power Law Spectral Conditions: Experiments

 \paragraph{The neural network experiment.} We consider the standard MNIST classification problem with one-hot encoding of the 10 classes.
 We consider a simple shallow ReLU network of width $N=1000$ with the NTK parametrization.
 Its function $f(\mathbf{x})$ can be written as

 where $\mathbf{w}_l \in \mathbb{R}^{784}, \; b_k \in \mathbb{R}, \; \mathbf{c}_l \in \mathbb{R}^{10}$ are the parameters of the neuron $l$.

 Then we train this network on the full MNIST dataset with standard train-test split.
-Importantly, we don't use mini-batches during training steps, but process the whole train dataset of size $M=60000$ during optimization (for the experiment to be directly related to our theoretical settings where we also do not consider mini-batches).
+Importantly, we don't use mini-batches during training steps, but process the whole train dataset of size $M=50000$ during optimization.
+Thus, considering full-batch GD allows us to stay close to our main setting, with the only difference being non-linearity of the model.